Read More

 Are Your Student Loans Causing You to Put Your Life and Savings on Pause?

-While the CARES Act provided a brief respite for those in need, it remains critical that we take ownership of our financial worlds.
-With the current student loan tally in the U.S. at just over $1.7 trillion, it is evident that the concern will endure for the approximately 44 million Americans that currently have an average of $40,000 in student loans.
-The CARES Act respite expired on September 30, 2021.
-So, if you have taken a break from making payments, it is time to prepare for that monthly outflow to kick back in gear.
+With the current student loan tally in the U.S. at just over $1.7 trillion, it is evident that the concern will endure for the approximately 44 million Americans who currently have an average student loan balance of $37,000.

-Our experience, through thousands of one-on-one fiduciary planning sessions each year, has been that the average retirement saver has been conditioned to prioritize their student loan payoff ahead of retirement savings.
+Our experience, through thousands of one-on-one financial planning sessions each year, has been that the average retirement saver has been conditioned to prioritize their student loan payoff ahead of saving for their retirement.
 On the surface, it seems like the right path, right?
 Pay off the debt and then have decades ahead to make up ground.

 The reality is that it’s a give-and-take situation.
-If I focus on student loan payoff, it means sacrificing retirement savings, or sacrificing vacations, or sacrificing…fill in the blank.
-With more employers aligning their 401k and HSA offerings with technology we believe there is a path forward that allows for each of these goals to be addressed sooner than later.
+If I focus too much on student loan payoff, it could mean sacrificing retirement savings, or sacrificing vacations, or sacrificing… fill in the blank.

 Let’s look at some potential next steps from our perspective as an individual as well as those we may be seeing from our employers.